Sample Report

 Item 21 — Private Equity Ownership (Icahn Enterprises)

-AAMCO is controlled by Icahn Enterprises.
 PE ownership introduces exit risk, potential cost-cutting, and strategic pivots that may not align with franchisee interests.

 Item 19 — Gross Sales Only — No Profit Data Provided